3D Printer Maintenance

-Oil your X, Y, and Z rods.
+Oil your X, Y and Z rods.
 I do this about once a month.

 Periodically tighten nuts and bolts.
-Again, monthly.
+Again, do this monthly.

 Periodically test and tighten belt tension.
 I check and adjust belt tension rarely – usually only after I see a printing problem develop.

 Periodically test your filament tension.
 If it’s too tight you’re putting extra strain on the extruder motor.
 If it’s too loose then you won’t be really getting the best extrusion possible.
 Plastic filament actually has a slight variation in its diameter, which is something I monitor whenever I am printing.
 If I notice that the extrusion is suddenly too thin, a quick adjustment to the filament tension screw will fix this.
 I’ve heard that adding a second nut to the filament tension screw prevents the screw from loosening slightly over time.

 Repair or replace.
 Having a 3D printer means that if a part breaks or wears out you can actually replace it.
 However, you’ll have to accept the fact you’re going to bend, snap, crackle, or pop apart.
 When that happens, you’ll need to rig or hack a temporary solution while you print up a replacement part.
 One benefit of connecting a solid plastic replacement part to a component that’s assembled out of layered plastic and/or plywood is that there are no parts to loosen over time.

 Floss extruder gear.
 Use something soft-ish like a toothpick to pop the plastic bits out of the gear’s teeth.